DaveO-Home/embedded-acceptance-tests-ng/README.md

   1. Run a full set of tests - `gulp test`, this will build the application and run all tests.
   1. Run e2e tests without build - `gulp e2e`.
-  1. Run angular2 tests without build - `gulp ngtest`.
+  1. Run angular2 unit tests without build - `gulp ngtest`.

   **Both Chrome and Firefox are the default browsers.**

 ### I. **Browserify**